RaxRot/sb-money-manager-fullstack/README.md

 This is a **full-stack personal finance management application** built with **Spring Boot** (backend) and **React** (frontend), designed to help users track incomes, expenses, and manage financial categories efficiently.
 The app provides secure authentication, dynamic dashboards, CRUD operations, filtering, and email notifications — all following best practices in modern web development.

+**Note:** This project is actively maintained and continuously improved.
+I regularly update and refactor the codebase to enhance performance, usability, and maintainability, ensuring it stays modern and scalable.

 ---
 ## Screenshots